 8) Explain the difference between alpha testing and beta testing.

-Alpha and beta testing types are both types of user acceptance testing.
+Alpha and beta testing are both types of user acceptance testing.
 Find the brief description of alpha vs. beta testing here.

 9) What are the different levels of manual testing?